 Also minor if: The fire safety systems were in another building that has no association with licensed materials or by-products of licensed materials.

-Example f: Inspectors were following up a licensee-identified event where the licensee had updated software on a fire detection/alarm computer system.
+Example 3f: Inspectors were following up a licensee-identified event where the licensee had updated software on a fire detection/alarm computer system.
 The licensee performed a computer software modification that was not in accordance with the licensee’s quality assurance program.
 The modification unknowingly caused an automatic phone dialer to stop functioning.
 The malfunction was later inadvertently discovered during an activation of the fire alarm.

 The violation: A specific section of the license application requires the licensee to perform computer software modifications in accordance with the licensee’s QA program.
 The license application states that the licensee must conduct its business in accordance with a system of Standard Operating Procedures, Company Standards, and Policy Guidelines.
 The licensee implemented revised computer programming contrary to the licensee’s computer software procedures, and the software disabled the auto dialer.

-Minor because: The fire detection system and auto-dialer not credited as an IROFS in the ISA Summary.
+Minor because: The fire detection system and auto-dialer were not credited as an IROFS in the ISA Summary.

 Not minor if: The fire detection system and auto-dialer were credited as an IROFS in the ISA Summary; and the licensee was unaware of the failure and inadvertently discovered the issue during actual alarm activation.

-Example g: Inspectors identified that a new ventilation duct had been installed in a fuel pellet production area and the new duct was shielding a number of the existing fire sprinkler heads.
+Example 3g: Inspectors identified that a new ventilation duct had been installed in a fuel pellet production area and the new duct was shielding a number of the existing fire sprinkler heads.
 The affected fire sprinklers were not repositioned resulting in a noncompliance with NFPA standards.

 The violation: A license condition states that the licensee shall conduct authorized activities in accordance with the statements, representations, and conditions made in the license application.
 A specific section of the license application related to fire protection requires that fire sprinkler system be maintained in accordance with NFPA standards.
 The licensee failed to ensure that the fire sprinkler systems in specified manufacturing areas were installed in accordance with NFPA standards after a new ventilation duct was installed.